lhr-solar/BPS/Docs/source/Hardware/Boards.rst

             | the battery enclosure per Reg 8.4.

 **8.3.A.5** | System in which measurements are constantly  | This board sends current and temperature
-            | monitored and where actions are taken        | measurement back to the BOS leader
+            | monitored and where actions are taken        | measurement back to the BPS leader
             | immediately without operator intervention    | periodically.
 This helps the BPS Leader board
             | to open the Main Power Switch should a       | determine when a Battery protection Fault
             | battery Protection Fault occur.
 Any          | occurs and take appropriate actions.